 After I have completed my requirements, I submitted my application to Reli Tours and Travel Agency.
 There are many accredited travel agencies that process and assist with Japan Visa application.
 I just chose Reli Tours and Travel Agency because this is the same agency I used for my first Japan Visa application, and it is closer to home.

-The travel agent checked and validated documents to ensure that the requirements are complete.
+The travel agent checked and validated documents to ensure that the requirements were complete.
 They also put marks on the pages of my passport where visas are stamped.

 Make sure that you keep the receipt for collecting your passport once approved.